signalfx/splunk-otel-js/README.md

 ## Troubleshooting

-For troubleshooting issues with the Splunk distribution of OpenTelemetry JS, see [Troubleshooting](./docs/troubleshooting.md).
+For troubleshooting issues with the Splunk Distribution of OpenTelemetry JS, see [Troubleshooting](./docs/troubleshooting.md).

 # License and versioning